 Beetroot Chaas (Beetroot Buttermilk, Chukandar Chaas) is a refreshing Indian beverage made using fresh beetroot, yogurt, and spices.
-This nutritious and cooling summer cooler is perfect to sip on hot summer days (gluten-free).
+This nutritious and cooling summer cooler is perfect to sip on hot summer days (vegetarian, gluten-free).

 Beetroot Chaas (Beetroot Buttermilk, Chukandar Chaas) is your regular spiced buttermilk with a healthy twist of beetroot.
 Beetroot adds a mild sweetness, earthy flavor, and vibrant pink hue to this drink making it very interesting.